fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ## Interaction with Custom Operators

-In F# computation expressions a custom operator
+In F# computation expressions a custom operator with `MaintainsVariableSpaceUsingBind=true`

     b { ... part1; op; part2 }